bashleigh/typeorm-polymorphic/README.md

 ## Decorators

-Both `PolymorphicChildren` and `PolymophicParent` are the same.
+Both `PolymorphicChildren` and `PolymophicParent` are treated same.
 Currently some of the default values are different but eventually these method should be synonyms of one another.
-Mainly because it helped me describe the relationship directions.
+They have different names because it helped me describe the relationship directions which could be explained as 'parent' 'child' in different ways.

 ### Ambiguous direction